 The appellate court reversed a trial court’s entry of summary judgment that had tossed the undue influence claim, finding instead that there were genuine issues of material fact with respect to each element of an undue influence claim under Connecticut law.

 1. A person who is subject to influence.
-Among the evidence at summary judgment was an affidavit recounting specific examples of the settlor’s state of mind
+Among the evidence at summary judgment

 On Wednesday, the Federal Reserve renewed its pledge to keep interest rates near-zero for a “considerable time,” but the Fed also indicated it could raise borrowing costs faster than expected.
 In a statement after a two-day meeting of its policy-setting Federal Open Market Committee, the Fed announced a further $10 billion reduction in its monthly bond purchases, leaving the program on course to be shuttered next month.
 The Fed also released a new blueprint for how it plans to exit the extraordinary monetary stimulus it put in place to combat the 2007-09 financial crisis and recession.